bojeran/dotfiles/.setup-os/windows/README.md

   - optionally create a firefox profile: Win+R -> `firefox -P`
   - Run the `privacy.sexy` script for firefox
   - Configure manually
+  - Install uBlock Origin (go to settings and set that you are an expert)

 - Install chocolatey (https://chocolatey.org/install)